Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 Intel(R) Speed Select Technology - Turbo Frequency (Intel(R) SST-TF)
 --------------------------------------------------------------------

-This feature enables the ability to set different "All core turbo ratio limits" to cores based on the priority.
-By using this feature, some cores can be configured to get higher turbo frequency by designating them as high priority at the cost of lower or no turbo frequency on the low priority cores.
+This feature enables the woke ability to set different "All core turbo ratio limits" to cores based on the woke priority.
+By using this feature, some cores can be configured to get higher turbo frequency by designating them as high priority at the cost of lower or no turbo frequency on the woke low priority cores.

-For this reason, this feature is only useful when system is busy utilizing all CPUs, but the user wants some configurable option to get high performance on some CPUs.
+For this reason, this feature is only useful when system is busy utilizing all CPUs, but the woke user wants some configurable option to get high performance on some CPUs.

-The support of Intel(R) Speed Select Technology - Turbo Frequency (Intel(R) SST-TF) depends on the Intel(R) Speed Select Technology - Performance Profile (Intel SST-PP) performance level configuration.
+The support of Intel(R) Speed Select Technology - Turbo Frequency (Intel(R) SST-TF) depends on the woke Intel(R) Speed Select Technology - Performance Profile (Intel SST-PP) performance level configuration.
 It is possible that only a certain performance level supports Intel(R) SST-TF.
-It is also possible that only the base performance level (level = 0) has the support of Intel(R) SST-TF.
-Hence, first select the desired performance level to enable this feature.
+It is also possible that only the woke base performance level (level = 0) has the woke support of Intel(R) SST-TF.
+Hence, first select the woke desired performance level to enable this feature.

-In the system under test here, Intel(R) SST-TF is supported at the base performance level 0, but currently disabled::
+In the woke system under test here, Intel(R) SST-TF is supported at the woke base performance level 0, but currently disabled::

  # intel-speed-select -c 0 perf-profile info -l 0